Oman Work Visa

 Dependents, like children and spouses of Omani work visa holders, can benefit in the following ways:

-Dependent Benefits Spouses and children can accompany the main applicant through the family visa (dependent residency) sponsorship process, provided the applicant meets the minimum salary requirement (typically OMR 300–400 per month).
+Spouses and children can accompany the main applicant through the family visa (dependent residency) sponsorship process, provided the applicant meets the minimum salary requirement (approximately OMR 300–400 per month, 2025–2026 general threshold — verify with the Ministry of Labour as thresholds vary by job category and nationality).

 Pathway to Long-Term Residency in Oman